 Dr. Chaudhry is currently an Assistant Clinical Professor of Ophthalmology at the Yale School of Medicine.
 He is board-certified in Ophthalmology and serves as an examiner for the American Board of Ophthalmology.
-He is also a scientific reviewer for the prestigious American Journal of Ophthalmology, Journal of Vitreoretinal Diseases and American Journal of Case Reports.
+He is also a scientific reviewer for the prestigious American Journal of Ophthalmology, Retina, Ophthalmology Retina, Journal of Vitreoretinal Diseases and American Journal of Case Reports.

 Dr. Chaudhry has authored more than 120 papers and abstracts in peer-reviewed ophthalmology literature.
 His research has included topics in retinal detachment, diabetic retinopathy, age-related macular degeneration, macular holes, ocular trauma, endophthalmitis and ocular complications.
-He was the principal investigator of clinical trials for the treatment of age-related macular degeneration, vein occlusions and diabetic macular edema which led to the FDA approval of Lucentis, Eylea, Iluvien, Beovu, PDS (Susvimo) and Vabysmo.
+He was the principal investigator of clinical trials for the treatment of age-related macular degeneration, retinal vein occlusions and diabetic macular edema which led to the FDA approval of Lucentis, Eylea, Iluvien, Beovu, Vabysmo and Syfovre.
 These drugs are now the standard of care for treatment of those potentially blinding eye conditions.
 Dr. Chaudhry oversees the biggest clinical research center for retinal and macular diseases in Connecticut and is currently the principal investigator in several pioneering national clinical trials for the treatment of Dry AMD, Exudative AMD, Diabetic Retinopathy and Retinal Vein Occlusion.

 Dr. Chaudhry is accepting new patients in our Waterford, Norwich and Guilford offices.